MyCaffe/MyCaffe-Samples/Loss/MultiLabelClassificationLoss/MultiLabelClassificationLoss/README.md

 5. **Bottom Curve** - the character has a curve in the bottom portion.
 6. **Line** - the character has a straight line in it.

-This same model could also be used to learn the characteristics of the Kaggel Amazon Rainforest Satellite Image Dataset, however we have found aquiring this dataset to be very time consuming.
-So, in the mean-time we have created a very simple replica of the problem using the MNIST dataset which is very readily available.
+This same model could also be used to learn the characteristics of the Kaggle Amazon Rainforest Satellite Image Dataset; however we have found acquiring this dataset to be very time consuming.
+So, in the meantime we have created a very simple replica of the problem using the MNIST dataset which is very readily available.
 To create the MNIST images, just run the [MyCaffe Test Application](https://github.com/MyCaffe/MyCaffe/releases) and follow the instructions below.

 ```